SineStriker/syscmdline/README.md

     + In order to achieve more functionalities, this project contains a large amount of codes so that the binary size may be relatively large compared with other libraries.
 Therefore, this implementation uses STL templates as little as possible.
     + It's suggested to enable size optimizing option for your compiler when building executables.

++ Validity Check
+    + The root command must be valid, otherwise the parsing result is undefined and may even cause crash.
+    + Validity checking is enabled if `SYSCMDLINE_ENABLE_VALIDITY_CHECK` is defined, which reduces parsing performance.
+Therefore, this macro is enabled only in debug mode.

 ## Thanks

 ### Other Projects